Practically/Preloader/README.md

 ### Testing

 All new features of bug fixes must be tested.
-Testing is with phpunit and can be run with the following command
+Testing is with phpunit and can be run with the following command:

 ```bash
 composer run-script test